toni-kolehmainen/pwp_ah/RESTTful-API-description.md

 ---

-:pencil2: *Write your text here and draw the diagram* The auction house contains users, auctions, items and bids.
+:pencil2: *Write your text here and draw the diagram*
+<em>"The auction house contains users, auctions, items and bids.
 Item can be pu to auction and the item can be new/used.
 Auction of course contains bids that are done by users.
 Auctioned item may contain 0 or more bids, but the bids most be done by user that is authenticated.
-Everyone can look the auctions only the bidding is controlled by authentication. (someone can continue or change this)
+Everyone can look the auctions only the bidding is controlled by authentication. (someone can continue or change this)"</em>

 ---

 ## API uses